 When the Braces Come Off Orthodontic Treatment Doesn’t Stop

-After the braces phase of treatment is complete, your orthodontist will fit you for another orthodontic device, your retainer.
+After completing the treatment of braces in Puyallup WA, your orthodontist will fit you for another orthodontic device, your retainer.
 The name comes from its function: to retain the teeth in place and keep them from reverting to their old positions.
 Now that your smile is in alignment, we must give the bone and ligaments surrounding your teeth time to stabilize and keep your teeth in their new positions.
 That’s why you must wear a retainer after treatment to keep teeth from moving back to where they were before.

 Types of Retainers